Route Experts by Sequence, not by Token: Benchmark Results and Analysis

 \subsection{Efficiency analysis}

-We report the GPU hours for pre-training a 182M-size model over 30B tokens using various routing strategies in Table~\ref{tab:pretrain-throughput}.
-SeqTopK introduces only a marginal pre-training overhead compared to vanilla TopK, \emph{i.e.},0.9\%, improving efficiency–performance trade-off.
-We benchmark the OLMoE model's decoding efficiency for online SeqTopK and the overhead introduced by Expert-Cache, using \textit{huggingface.gen()} for fair comparison, with KV-Cache enabled for both methods.
-As shown in Table~\ref{tab:inference-efficiency}, online SeqTopK achieves nearly identical throughput to standard TopK.
-The additional memory overhead of Expert-Cache is negligible, increasing peak GPU memory usage by only 0.8\%.
-As discussed in \Secref{sec:online-sqtopk}, its theoretical memory cost is significantly lower than KV-Cache and it can be integrated with minor modifications.
+Table~\ref{tab:pretrain-throughput} details the GPU hours required for pre-training a 182M-parameter model on 30B tokens across various routing strategies.
+SeqTopK introduces a marginal pre-training overhead of only 0.9\% relative to vanilla TopK, significantly improving the efficiency–performance trade-off.
+We also benchmark decoding efficiency for online SeqTopK and the overhead of Expert-Cache using the \textit{huggingface.generate()} framework with KV-Cache enabled.
+As shown in Table~\ref{tab:inference-efficiency}, online SeqTopK maintains throughput nearly identical to standard TopK.
+Furthermore, Expert-Cache incurs a negligible 0.8\% increase in peak GPU memory usage; as analyzed in \Secref{sec:online-sqtopk}, its theoretical cost remains substantially lower than that of KV-Cache and requires only minor architectural modifications for integration.